 General Dentistry

-The key to a healthy smile is in routine care and preventative dentistry that address issues before they damage your smile.
+The key to a healthy smile is in routine care and preventative dentistry that addresses issues before they damage your smile.
 General dentistry focuses on routine visits and preventative care that help you maintain your oral health, no matter your age.

 If you haven’t seen the dentist in the past 6 months, call Precision Dental Group in Hillsborough for a comfortable cleaning and exam.